awamry/chatting-system-rails/README.md

 To achieve this requirement, ElasticSearch was an optimal fit for this scenario.
-The requirement was not too clear, so the API that has been created will only match if the query is between 3 (inclusive) to 10 characters (inclusive) in length (this is an index configuration, so it could be changed easily to match a greater range of characters but at the cost of index size)
+The requirement was not too clear, so the API that has been created will only match if the query is between 3 (inclusive) to 10 characters (inclusive) in length (this is an index configuration, so it could be changed depending on the requirements to match a greater range of characters but at the cost of index size)

 <br><br>
 <p align="right">(<a href="#top">back to top</a>)</p>